 Overprotectiveness begins when we project the image of an innocent baby onto our pet.
 We begin to believe that the dog needs to be defended and we ward off any kind of external threat.

 Although it seems a demonstration of affection, the cures excessive represent the beginning of humanisation.
-Protecting your pet too much will not increase his strength and endurance, but quite the opposite.
-It will prevent your furry friend from developing his instincts properly, making him even more vulnerable.
+Protecting your pet too much will not increase their strength and endurance, but quite the opposite.
+It will prevent your furry friend from developing his instincts properly, making them even more vulnerable.

 Why is it so difficult to treat animals as animals and people as people?